The Fattest Man in Britain: Synopsis

 "When I went out I’d always get the same… 'Michelin Man' or 'Mr Wobbly' or Fuckin' Fat Twat'.
 I heard 'em… And then along came Morris with his enthusiasm and panache.
 And suddenly people were paying to come and see me, all right, mainly foreigners, but I didn’t have to be ashamed of me size no more – do you see?

 So that’s why that title is so important to me: The Fattest Man in Britain.
 Because if I’m not the fattest, Amy, then what am I, eh?
 Just a fat man, Amy."

 Amy goes into labour and Georgie calls 999 but falls over while trying to get her bag.
 Whilst on the floor Amy and Georgie sing Moon River in a bid to comfort Amy as he is unable to get up.
 The next day, still lying on the floor, Janice rings Georgie and tells him that Amy lost the baby and that it was a boy.

 When Janice goes round to Georgie's, she is unable to get him up and rings 999.
 While waiting for the fire brigade, Georgie tells Janice they need to record all the Jeremy Kyle shows so Amy can rest when she gets back, but Janice gives Georgie a letter from Amy.
 After being helped up by the fire brigade, Georgie reads the letter in which Amy says she won't be coming back because she can't bear to watch Georgie eat himself to death and also adds that she had called the baby 'Georgie'.

 Georgie stops eating altogether (unlike when his Mum died, where he didn't stop eating).
 He is visited by Father O'Flaherty (Brendan O'Carroll) who bluntly tells him to lose weight.
-When Morrissey goes round, Georgie tells him it's over because he's not 'Britains biggest man' but Morrissey sobs that Georgie has always been 'Britain's fattest man' to him.
+When Morris goes round, Georgie tells him it's over because he's not 'Britains biggest man' but Morris sobs that Georgie has always been 'Britain's fattest man' to him.
 While looking at the mess in the garden, Georgie gets up and, for the first time in 23 years, leaves the house and starts walking to the hairdressing salon where Amy now works.
 On the way, Georgie is stared and shouted at.
 When Amy sees him, they reconcile.

-The drama ends with Morrissey driving a batch of tourists, saying they are going to see 'Britain's Greatest Weight Loser' and shows a smiling, slim Georgie getting out of a hairdresser's chair where Amy has cut his hair.
+The drama ends with Morris driving a batch of tourists, saying they are going to see 'Britain's Greatest Weight Loser' and shows a smiling, slim Georgie getting out of a hairdresser's chair where Amy has cut his hair.